- to a simulated future

 While your BB takes wear and tear and ceases to function in a few decades, the NB can go on and on, as long it is powered, even swap chip(s) when necessary, with proper backup and restore for maintenance operations.

 Migrate to virtual world

-But in VW, the life continuous as normal, there is no relative time difference and hence everyone lives their lives as if they were living in RW, with no baggage of reality (traffic, hunger, aging, decease), but with instant access to all the resources they want.
-If you want a car, you got it in an instant.
+But in VW, life continues as normal, there is no relative time difference and hence everyone lives their lives as if they were living in RW, with no baggage of reality (traffic, hunger, aging, disease), but with instant access to all the resources they want.
+If you want a car, you get it in an instant.
 If you want to go somewhere, you teleport in an instant.
-If you want to eat, you have the best food ready always.
+If you want to eat, you always have the best food ready.
 Anything materialistic, has a virtual counterpart ready.
 Time is not the only plentiful resource you have there in VW, everything you can imagine is available to you instantly.
 There is no reason to hang in the RW.
 In fact, the RW will become quiet and lonely pretty fast.

 Invention to end all other inventions

 Seriously, but in a positive way.
 There is no need to invent anything new in RW anymore.
 Virtual world can provide you with anything you want, as imagination is your only limit.
 You no longer have to invent gadgets, batteries, graphene or flying cars.
 VW makes any RW inventions unnecessary.
 This is really the last invention we will ever have to make in RW.
 Yes, we will need scientific experiments to be carried out in the real world, to collect data and make inferences.
 But it will be a very time-consuming operation, mostly carried out by automated robots in RW.
 VW scientists may have to act when they get project progress reports once in a while and if they need to make any course corrections.
 VW will have its own discoveries and may be inventions in software, but anything more RW like will be unlikely.